-In the lead up to the Australian Proptech Summit 2022, and in part two of the Proptech Investor Series, we interviewed Jonathan Hannam, Co-Founder and Managing Director at Taronga Group.
+In the lead up to the Australian Proptech Summit 2022, and in part two of the Proptech Investor Series, we interviewed Jonathan Hannam, Co-Founder and Managing Director at Taronga Ventures.
 With estimates of over $20 billion invested in commercial real estate over the last decade, we wanted to know which specific innovations are attracting investment from VCs and why?

 1. Tell us a bit about yourself.
 Your background, current role and how did you get started in venture capital?

 I studied Urban Planning and Town and Regional Planning at Melbourne University which covered all aspects of environment, economy, society as well as components of architecture and design.
 Upon graduation I moved to China and participated in a post graduate program in the School of Architecture at Tsinghua University, Beijing.

 My first venture capital experience was in 1993 when I was the Chief Representative for the Taisun Group, based in Beijing and investing into emerging Chinese businesses across all asset classes.
 Over a two year period we invested into circa 20 joint ventures, including the Yantai CIMC Raffles Shipyard (now SGX listed), Jiaxing Electric, Jiaxing Motor, Beijing International Aviation Centre and the Yixing Huaxing Industrial Park.
 This was a period of substantial growth in China and we built some incredible companies.
 Interestingly these were often 50/50 joint ventures in a market where relationships mattered more than any joint venture legal agreements.

 2. How different is it to build a proptech start-up today than 5 years ago?

 The fundamentals of business do not change.
 A good idea, strong conviction, putting together a team that can deliver, managing the ups and downs, having the resilience and resources to continue when customer or investor decision making does not move at the speed you need it to – these are all unchanged.